Photography

 Disclose everything.
 It protects you, not just the buyer.

 Undisclosed condition issues are the most common source of post-sale disputes.
-A chip you do not mention, a hairline you missed, staining that was not called out — any of these can result in a buyer dispute during the verification window and a more complicated resolution for everyone.
+A chip you do not mention, a hairline you missed, staining that was not called out — any of these can result in a buyer dispute during the 72-hour inspection period and a more complicated resolution for everyone.

 Full disclosure builds bidder trust, keeps the comment thread clean, and makes the verification process simple.
 Buyers who know what they are getting bid with more confidence, not less.